 The overall goal of the SPARC program is to catalyze new research directions.
 This may take many forms, including

-- creating new capabilities (technologies or experimental approaches) of broad interest to the Broad community
+- creating new capabilities (technologies, capabilities or experimental approaches) of broad interest to the Broad community

-- creating new communities and collaborations by bringing to together investigators across Boston/Cambridge to tackle important problems together and/or by bringing new scientific perspectives into the Broad community
+- creating new communities and collaborations by bringing to together investigators across the Broad community to tackle important problems together and/or by bringing new scientific perspectives into the community

 - creating scientific resources (data or reagents) of broad interest to the Broad community

-- pursuing transformative science that addresses major hurdles for the field
+- pursuing transformative science that addresses major hurdles for a specific field

-Successful SPARC proposals are likely to be those that i) push the institute in a new direction, ii) facilitate new collaborative interactions, iii) benefit the scientific community broadly via catalytic science, and/or iv) have a measurable outcome.
+Successful SPARC proposals are likely to be those that i) push the institute in a new direction, ii) facilitate new collaborative interactions, and iii) benefit the scientific community broadly via catalytic science.
+Successful SPARC proposals typically benefit the Broad scientific community and not just a single laboratory (although the work is often done in a single lab).
 In addition, the intention is to fund projects that could not be readily funded by other mechanisms because they would be viewed as too risky or lacking in preliminary data.

-All Core Members, Senior Associate Members, Associate Members and Broad staff scientists with PI status are allowed to apply for SPARC funding.
-Staff Scientists without PI status may apply for PI status specifically for a particular SPARC proposal submission, but this process must be initiated and completed prior to consideration of the SPARC proposal by the SPARC committee.
-For more information, please contact Stacey Donnelly.
+All Institute Members, Associate Members, Institute Scientists and staff scientists with PI status are allowed to apply for SPARC funding.
+Scientists without PI status can easily apply for PI status for a particular SPARC proposal submission, but this process must be initiated and completed prior to consideration of the proposal by the SPARC committee.
+For more information regarding eligibility, please contact Kathryn Link (firstname.lastname@example.org) in the Office for Sponsored Research, or John Doench (email@example.com), an Institute Scientist on the SPARC committee.

 Submitting a SPARC Proposal